-Since the completion of LIGHTSITE I, LumiThera Inc., has started enrolling patients with dry age-related macular degeneration in LIGHTSITE II in eight retinal centers in Europe including UK, Germany, Spain, Italy and France.
+Since the completion of LIGHTSITE I, LumiThera Inc., enrolled patients with dry age-related macular degeneration in LIGHTSITE II in eight retinal centers in Europe including UK, Germany, Spain, Italy and France.

 What makes the MicroPulse laser therapy for macular degeneration different?